Gurjaani: History

 The territory of Gurjaani has not been systematically studied archaeologically.
 Occasional and incidental finds, such as burials, pottery, and Byzantine coins, suggest it was a home to an established settlement in the early Middle Ages.
-Gurjaani is first documented as a village in a charter issued in the name of King Alexander I of Kakheti (r.
+Gurjaani was first documented as a village in a charter issued in the name of King Alexander I of Kakheti (r.
 1476–1511), granting the locale an exemption from taxation.
-In historical documents Gurjaani is frequently mentioned together with the toponym of Kakhtubani, which is now one of the town's neighborhoods and home to the Kvelatsminda Church.
+In historical documents, Gurjaani is frequently mentioned together with the toponym of Kakhtubani, which is now one of the town's neighborhoods and home to the Kvelatsminda Church.
 Gurjaani was in possession of the Andronikashvili noble family.
 As a result of a series of marauding inroads from the mountains of neighboring Dagestan, Gurjaani had been virtually depopulated by the 1770s.

 Gurjaani rose to a larger settlement when a railway line was constructed in Kakheti in 1915.
 It became a center of the newly created homonymous district—a predecessor of the present-day municipality—in 1930 and became a town in 1934.
 During Soviet-era industrialization, Gurjaani had wine-making, canning, distilling, brick-making, and mechanical repair plants.

 The post-Soviet political and economic crisis took its toll on Gurjaani in the 1990s.
 The population dwindled, industry declined, and violent crime was on the rise.
 An armed group with ties to the Mkhedrioni paramilitary organization was implicated in several high-profile murders.
 The Mkhedrioni itself was in de facto control of the Gurjaani district from 1992 to 1995.
 Despite political and relative economic stability achieved in the 2000s, Gurjaani still lacks some elements of proper urban infrastructure and services.

 Sports

 Football Clubs

-The football club of the town is Alazani Gurjaani, that play in Regionuli Liga.The club's biggest achievement was made in the 1992–93 season, when it took the 3rd place in the Umaglesi Liga.
+The football club of the town is Alazani Gurjaani, that play in Regionuli Liga.
+The club's biggest achievement was made in the 1992–93 season, when it took the third place in the Umaglesi Liga.
 During that period the team was led by Otar Gabelia.
-In 2014/15 Alazani finished 2nd in Group East of the third league, one point short of the group leader.
-In 2020 the club participated in Regionuli Liga tournament.
+In 2014–15, Alazani finished second in Group East of the third league, one point short of the group leader.
+In 2020, the club participated in Regionuli Liga tournament.

 Stadium

-David Kipiani Stadium named in honour of David Kipiani is the stadium of Alazani Gurjaani.
+David Kipiani Stadium, named in honour of David Kipiani, is the stadium of Alazani Gurjaani.

 Population

-As of the 2014 national census, Gurjaani had the population of 8,024, with an ethnic Georgian majority.
+As of the 2014 national census, Gurjaani had a population of 8,024, with an ethnic Georgian majority.